 Stores data from only a few weeks or months.
 Historical data retained as needed to meet the requirements of the current transaction.

-Figure 19-3 shows a simple architecture for a data warehouse.
-End users directly access data that was transported from several source systems to the data warehouse.
+In a simple data warehouse architecture, end users directly access data that was transported from several source systems to the data warehouse.

-In the architecture shown in Figure 19-3, operational data must be cleaned and processed before being put into the warehouse.
-Figure 19-4 shows a data warehouse with a staging area, which is a place where data is preprocessed before entering the warehouse.
+Some data warehouses use a staging area, which is a place where data is preprocessed before entering the warehouse.
 A staging area simplifies the tasks of building summaries and managing the warehouse.

 You may want to customize your warehouse architecture for different groups within your organization.
 You can achieve this goal by transporting data in the warehouse to data marts, which are independent databases designed for a specific business or project.
 Typically, data marts include many summary tables.